“Maybe the greatest madness is to see life as it is, rather than as it could be.”

 3. Believe in the impossible – be a bringer of magic and delight.

-4. Play, love, laugh, sing and express to connect and create community.
+4. Play, love, laugh, sing, dance and create to connect and build each other up.

 5. Always leave people, places & things in a better state than how they were found and encourage others to do the same.

-In addition to continuing to grow and push myself as an artist, my mission is to pay all of this lovely transformation forward by empowering other artists of all kinds to embrace their art form as a business opportunity.
-To break through the clutter and help their works be experienced by larger audiences while staying true to themselves and their art.
+In addition to continuing to grow and push myself as an artist, my mission is to pay all of this lovely transformation forward by empowering other artists of all kinds to transform their art forms into business opportunities.
+I’ve taken all my years in business and marketing and have created a company called Impossible Arts that is dedicated to helping artists to connect with enthusiasts.
 When you follow your talents and live passionately, not only will you create a blissful life for yourself, but you will inspire and activate that same sleeping spark in others.

 However impossible it may seem, you can build a passionate and lucrative life doing what you love.
 With belief, hard work, and perhaps a little help, you can be a master of the impossible arts.